 Stress, anger, and anxiety can impair not only our health but our judgment and skills of attention.
-Fortunately, research suggests an effective way to deal with these difficult feelings: the practice of “mindfulness,” the ability to pay careful attention to what you're thinking, feeling, and sensing in the present moment without judging those thoughts and feelings as good or bad.
+One way to help deal with these difficult feelings is the practice of “mindfulness,” the ability to pay careful attention to what you're thinking, feeling, and sensing in the present moment without judging those thoughts and feelings as good or bad.
 Countless studies link mindfulness to better health, lower anxiety, and greater resilience to stress.

 15 minutes daily for at least a week (though evidence suggests that mindfulness increases the more you practice it).

-The most basic way to do mindful breathing is simply to focus your attention on your breath, the inhale and exhale.
+The most basic way to do mindful breathing is to focus your attention on your breath, the inhale and exhale.
 You can do this while standing, but ideally you’ll be sitting or even lying in a comfortable position.
-Your eyes may be open or closed, but you may find it easier to maintain your focus if you close your eyes.
+Your eyes may be open or closed, or you can maintain a soft gaze, with your eyes partially closed but not focusing on anything in particular.
 It can help to set aside a designated time for this exercise, but it can also help to practice it when you’re feeling particularly stressed or anxious.
-Experts believe a regular practice of mindful breathing can make it easier to do it in difficult situations.
+Experts believe a regular practice of mindful breathing can make it easier to do in difficult situations.

 To provide even more structure, and help you lead this practice for others, below are steps for a short guided meditation.
 You can listen to audio of this guided meditation, produced by UCLA’s Mindful Awareness Research Center (MARC), in the player below; if it doesn't play, you can find it here or download it from MARC's website.